Keen to know more

 If you are experiencing a recent drop in sales, or if your sales figures are not quite where you want them to be, the solution may be obtainable by analysing your website’s UX (User Experience), relating specifically to cart abandonment.

+The last thing any business owner wants to see is their sales drop.
+If you’re noticing a decline in sales, it may be worth conducting a UX check for your website, or undergoing website usability testing.
 TestMate has conducted extensive UX testing, and discovered, how a poor UX, not only leads to frustration, but it can also result in lost revenue from users abandoning their cart, before completion of a sale.
-That is because, customers who visit websites that are confusing, give a poor first impression, are slow to load or contain irrelevant or excessive information, amongst many other reasons, will simply exit, abandoning their shopping carts, and move on to the next site that promises a better user experience.
+What is the correlation between the shopping cart and UX of a website you may ask?
+Customers who visit websites that are confusing, give a poor first impression, are slow to load or contain irrelevant or excessive information, amongst many other reasons, will simply exit, abandoning their shopping carts, and move on to the next site that promises a better user experience.
+Your shopping cart UX is a key factor in improving the success of your website.

-Several studies have been completed which paint a picture of just how widespread cart abandonment happens to be.
+Several studies have been completed which paint a picture of just how widespread cart abandonment happens to be and show meaningful shopping cart UX patterns.

 Some studies have found the statistics are as high as 80%.
 Meaning that more than three-quarters of shoppers choose to leave a website, without making a purchase.
-With such a large portion of the market, even slight improvements in this critical area can result in dramatic increases in revenue.
+With such a large portion of the market, it is evident why the UX of a website is so important and how even slight improvements in this critical area can result in dramatic increases in revenue.

 Top Reasons People Abandon Carts